-- 1971 Introduced a divisional organization system - 2006 Reduced the number of directors (from 30 to 17) - 2006 Introduced a managing officer system - 2010 Appointed independent members of management - 2016 Reduced the number of directors (from 17 to 11) - 2017 Conducted an evaluation of the effectiveness of the Board of Directors - 2019 Revised executive management structure and reduced the number and rank of executives ■ Internal Control System In accordance with the Companies Act, in May 2006 Toyota Industries' Board of Directors adopted the Basic Policies for the Establishment of an Internal Control System (Basic Policies) to ensure compliance, risk management as well as the effectiveness and efficiency of business operations by incorporating these policies into each business segment's annual policies and day-to-day routine management.
+Internal Control System

+In accordance with the Companies Act, in May 2006 Toyota Industries' Board of Directors adopted the Basic Policies for the Establishment of an Internal Control System (Basic Policies) to ensure compliance, risk management as well as the effectiveness and efficiency of business operations by incorporating these policies into each business segment's annual policies and day-to-day routine management.
 The CSR Committee, at its meeting held in March, assesses the progress made in implementing the Basic Policies in the year under review and determines actions for the coming year, including reviewing the implementation structure and enhancing day-to-day operational management.

 Furthermore, based on the Financial Instruments and Exchange Law (so-called Japanese Sarbanes-Oxley Act (J-SOX)), we have established and appropriately operated an internal control system to maintain the reliability of financial reporting.
 The system's status and progress are reviewed by the Audit Department and audited by independent auditors.
 We determine which Toyota Industries Group companies fall within the scope of J-SOX based on the degree of impact on the reliability of financial reporting.
-We determined that our internal controls over financial reporting as of the end of fiscal 2020 were effective, and accordingly, submitted an Internal Control Report in June 2020.
-The report was reviewed by ■ Internal Control Assessment System (Based on J-SOX)

-independent auditors and judged fair in their Internal Control Audit Report.
+We determined that our internal controls over financial reporting as of the end of fiscal 2021 were effective, and accordingly, submitted an Internal Control Report in June 2021.
+The report was reviewed by independent auditors and judged fair in their Internal Control Audit Report.